Solar panel installation is more than choosing a brand; it starts with the correct size. That initial decision will determine […]

 Another thing one must take care of is that you should avail yourself of services from a certified installer only, as the rebate won’t be applicable if you do otherwise.
 Now, depending on the state you reside in, the actual cost might differ.

-Some areas, for example, might charge higher than others.
-The reason behind this lies in the rebate policy because each state pays different rebate amounts to the center.
+Some areas, for example, might charge more than others.
+The reason behind this lies in the rebate policy because each state pays different rebate amounts to the centre.

-For instance, if someone goes for a good quality solar panel system, the price per kWh can be anywhere between $900 to $1000.
+For instance, if someone goes for a good quality solar panel system, the price per kWh can be anywhere between $900 and $1000.

-It is very important to understand what solar will cost in each state, it is because prices vary tremendously depending on what state you live in.
-And, there are many reasons for this and the most important one is system size.
-Now you must be wondering how does this work?
+It is very important to understand what solar will cost in each state because prices vary tremendously depending on the state you live in.
+And, there are many reasons for this, and the most important one is system size.
+Now, you must be wondering how this works.

 SYSTEM SIZE |